burakboduroglu/data_structures_and_algorithms/README.md

-## Welcome to Data Structures and Algorithms Repository :wave:
+## Welcome to Data Structures and Algorithms Repository 👋

 - This repo contains my data structures and algorithms codes.

+### How to use this repo 🤔

+Clone this repo to your local machine.
+Open the notes in your favorite Markdown editor.
+Read the notes and practice the examples.

+### How to contribute 🤝

+Fork this repo.
+Add your notes.
+Create a pull request.
+Thanks for reading 🙏

 ### You can find in here

-- Graphs :round_pushpin:
+- Graphs 📍
-- Hash Tables :world_map:
+- Hash Tables 🗺️
-- Trees :deciduous_tree:
+- Trees 🌳
-- Dynamic Programming :muscle:
+- Dynamic Programming 💪
-- Linked Lists :link:
+- Linked Lists 🔗

-and more... :crystal_ball:
+and more... 🔮

-#### ~Thanks for visit. :v:
+If you like this repo, please give it a star. 🌟✌️